-- (a) the subsidiaries of which we have not acted as auditors, are disclosed in Note 31 to the financial statements. - (b) in our opinion, the matters as described in the Basis for Qualified Opinion section have not been properly kept by the Company in accordance with the provision of the Companies Act 2016 in Malaysia. - (c) in our opinion, we have not obtained all the information and explanation that we required.
+- (a) the subsidiaries of which we have not acted as auditors, are disclosed in Note 30 to the financial statements. - (b) the accounting and other records for the matters as described in the Basis for Qualified Opinion section have not been properly kept by the Company in accordance with the provision of the Act. - (c) we have not obtained all the information and explanation that we required for the matter described in Basis for Qualified Opinion.